rbaheti/Sprint-Challenge--Theory-Algorithms/theory/README.md

 ## Regular Expressions

  Find regexes that match the following. (e.g. find a single regex that matches both `antelope` and `antelopes`.)

 * Single regex that matches either of these:

     antelope rocks out
     antelopes rock out

+    Answer: antelopes? rocks? out

 * Regex that matches either of: